What is the INTERSECT Retreat?

 The 2018 INTERSECT Retreat will take place on Friday, January 26th - Sunday, January 28th, 2018 at the Blowing Rock Conference Center.
 Check out the retreat logistics page for more details.

-Participant applications are due by Wednesday, November 29th at 11:59pm.
+Participant applications are due by Friday, January 21, 2018 at MIDNIGHT.

 INTERSECT is for students who have a basic understanding of diversity and social justice and are now looking to make a difference in their communities.
 INTERSECT focuses on skills for organizing, activism, and becoming a change agent.
 Be sure to read the participant expectations and facilitator expectations before applying.